 Mythic+ Tank Rankings: A Tier List for Shadowlands (Patch 9.2.5. / Season 4)

-From the strongest to the weakest class and specialization, each provide unique character distinction and add value toward shaping the seasonal "meta" of Mythic+.
-The Tank specialization rankings provided for Shadowlands's second Season of Mythic+ are based on pure tanking strength and group-added-value such as utility, survivability, mobility, and self-sustain.
+From the strongest to the weakest class and specialization, each provide unique character distinction and add value toward shaping the Season 4 "meta" of Mythic+.
+The Tank specialization rankings provided for Shadowlands's fourth and final Season of Mythic+ are based on pure tanking strength and group-added-value such as utility, survivability, mobility, and self-sustain.

-This list will be updated as new tuning and class changes come out over the course of the Shadowlands expansion.
+This list will be updated as new tuning and class changes come out over the course of the season.

 About the Tier List

-I am Petko, a competitive Mythic+ player and a team captain of "The Boys", most recently an MDI summer finalist.
-I am more known to be pushing the boundaries of High Mythic+ with several World first and Europe rankings among the seasons on multiple classes.
-I have worked hard on preparing for Season 2 of Shadowlands, spending tons of hours per day examining each and every class and spec in a dungeon environment.
+I am Petko, a competitive Mythic+ player, known to be pushing the boundaries of High Mythic+ with several World first and Europe rankings among the seasons on multiple classes.
+I have worked hard on preparing for Season 3 of Shadowlands, spending numerous hours per day examining each and every class and spec in a dungeon environment.
 This Tier list will continue to be updated as much as it requires over the course of Shadowlands and it will also focus on what the "meta" will look like as it stabilizes.
 Along the way, this Tier list will also be supported by various professional Mythic+ players with high credibility in the community.

-To begin with, this Tier list will primarily focus on the second Season of Mythic+ in Shadowlands.
+To begin with, this Tier list will primarily focus on the third Season of Mythic+ in Shadowlands.
 At the beginning, there will be also no Warcraft Logs rankings added nor simulation data for the majority of the classes and specs.
 As a result, this Tier list will be solely based on empirical evidence of the current state of the classes' performance in Mythic+ from my own point of view and the point of view of the group of players testing those classes who are among the best representative of the class in the community.
 Moreover, this Tier list will take into consideration every impactful class change and Covenant tuning.